 More information on RIPE RIS can be found at https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris

 The BGP table data allows obtaining information on global Internet routing.
 The global routing table is not the same everywhere but varies depending on the observer's point of view.

-The data provided by the collectors is publicly available and very useful for understanding routing status in the region.
+The data provided by the collectors is publicly available and especially useful for understanding routing status in the region.
 Using a variety of tools already available through the RIPE RIS project, it is possible to observe and monitor different aspects of Internet routing.

-Likewise, it is also possible to process the data produced by each collector in order to analyze routing tables, the number of BGP updates and other parameters to obtain a diagnosis on network stability.
+Likewise, it is also possible to process the data produced by each collector in order to analyse routing tables, the number of BGP updates and other parameters to obtain a diagnosis on network stability.

 How to join the project

 Operators must establish multihop BGP sessions with the collector located in Montevideo —collector RRC24— and submit their BGP tables.
 This configuration does not affect Internet routing since it simply involves exporting the routing tables to a server that processes the data without interfering with the global routing process.